BaxterBstupid/rig-files/MASTER_REFERENCE(1).md

 ═══════════════════════════════════════════════════════════════════════════
 ## 6. GOTCHAS & LANDMINES
+- **POISSON MESHING FATALLY FAILS ON ROOM-SCANS (2026-08-22)**: create_from_point_cloud_poisson
+  aborts with "Failed to close loop" on open interior scans (it wants a CLOSED/watertight volume; a room scanned from inside is an OPEN surface).
+Not catchable as a Python exception - it kills the process.
+Engine mesh_cloud was swapped to BALL-PIVOTING (works on open surfaces, only meshes where points exist = honest to measurement, no invented geometry).
+Tradeoff: ball-pivoting leaves HOLES (speckle @ voxel 0.02; regular "knitted" WEAVE @ 0.01 when radii don't match density).
+Quality fork unresolved - Poisson gives solid surfaces (probe used it) but crashes; ball-pivoting runs but is holey.
+- **ROSBAGS 0.11.5 NEEDS A TYPESTORE (2026-08-22)**: AnyReader([Path(bag)]) now raises "Bag contains
+  no type definitions."
+Fix (applied to matcher, BOTH read loops): get_typestore(Stores.ROS2_HUMBLE) and pass default_typestore=_ts.
+Humble bags don't embed type defs.
+- **POINT-LIO ODOM HEADER STAMPS ARE FROZEN - MATCH ON BAG TIME (2026-08-22)**: /aft_mapped_to_init message HEADER stamps are frozen/identical (all ~1787358243.694) and ~53s BEFORE the recording, so matching images (good headers) to poses on header-time gives 0 matches.
+FIX: match on BAG-RECORD time (consistent across topics), not header stamp.
+Matcher read_bag now appends `bt` (bag time) for both odom and images.
+This is why the first matcher run got 0/423, then 78 after the fix.
+- **POINT-LIO ODOM CUTS OUT (~5.5s) (2026-08-22, OPEN)**: in a ~50s recording, odom published only the first ~5.5s (17007 msgs @ ~3000Hz, absurdly fast) then went silent while images kept coming ~44s more.
+  The clean short capture only HAD 5.5s of tracking - likely WHY it stayed coherent (no time to inject a displaced cluster).
+Root cause unknown; investigate.
+Record /unilidar/imu on captures to autopsy.
+- **"DIVERGENCE" IS DISPLACED-CLUSTER OUTLIERS, NOT ESTIMATOR RUNAWAY (2026-08-22)**: operator's RViz insight - both "diverged" and clean captures showed a coherent bounded room in RViz; a true estimate runaway would be visible.
+Tested: the 73MB "13km" cloud is 89.6% within 5m, 91.7% within 10m, only 7.45% beyond 50m -> a real room + a CLUSTERED ~7% garbage blob dragging the bounding box.
+SOR (nb=20 std=2) barely touches it (clustered, not lonely fliers).
+A distance-crop "fixes" small rooms but is UNFIT for film sets (2m cell to 100m hangar - no fixed scale).
+Need a SCALE-INDEPENDENT fix, ideally prevention (why does the cluster get injected?). inspect_pcd.py's extent-based verdict is MISLEADING on this (fooled by fliers) and its "RTAB 13m" reference string is stale (we're on Point-LIO).

 ═══════════════════════════════════════════════════════════════════════════
 - **STALE K**: cx=1032 (old, bad) vs cx=921 (good).
 Live nodes guard cx≥960.
 Old K =856.21/926.52 lurks in backups + quarantined pnp scripts.
 NEVER recal from